CarmackMo/LightweightGameEngine/README.md

 This file contains the definitions and implementations of data structures known as "vector" which are commonly used in linear algebra calculations.

 + ### Features
-    - A vector is implemented by a one-dimensional array, which can be considered as a 1xN row vector or an Nx1 column vector.
+    - A vector is implemented by a 1-dimensional array, which can be considered as a 1xN row vector or an Nx1 column vector.
 The current implementation supports three types of vector classes: `Vector2`, `Vector3`, and `Vector4`, representing vectors with size of 2, 3, and 4, respectively.
     - Each vector class is implemented as a template class that only accepts numerical types (e.g., `int`, `float`, `double`, `uint8`, `uint16`...) as template arguments.
     - Additionally, each vector class provides convenient shortcuts for special vector instances, such as the `Zero` vector (0,0,0), the `Up` vector (0,0,1), the `Down` vector (0,0,-1), and so on.
 These instances are implemented as static constant instances.
 Since the compiler cannot infer the type of a static instance at compile time, these instances need to be explicitly implemented in advance.
 The current implementation supports `int`, `short`, `long`, `float`, and `double` types for each static instance.